suxess-it/kubriX/proposals/gitops-structure.md

 Still, I want a platform-team responsible for the cluster and the cluster is used by multiple dev-teams, not just dedicated for one dev-team.

+**Prereq**

+User Story 1 - onboarding teams

 **Solutions**

-- option 1: platform-team creates an app namespace for the app workload. sets a minimum of policies in this namespace (limit-ranges, quotas, network-policies, kyverno-policies, roles/bindings) and creates argo project with restrictions where  needed. dev-team creates app-definition in argocd namespace via PR in gitops-repo which represents the argocd apps. platform-team needs to check in the PR review for every app definition if the correct argo project is referenced.<br>
+- option 1: dev-team creates app-definition in argocd namespace via PR in gitops-repo which represents the argocd apps. platform-team needs to review the PR for every app definition if the correct argo project is referenced.
-additional variations: platform-team can create some convenience in their gitops-repo with helm or kustomize to create argo project, namespace, app, namespace, policies with templating, as long as the flexibility and insights for the dev-team still exists and are not abstracted away too far. dev-team creates also its own kargo CRs if promotion with kargo is needed for the dev-team.

-- option 2 (beta but less platform-team involvement):  as option 1, but namespace creation is a self-service. this can be established with [apps-in-any-namespace](https://argo-cd.readthedocs.io/en/stable/operator-manual/app-any-namespace/).
-While onboarding a new team the platform-team
+- option 2 (beta but less platform-team involvement):  as option 1, but
-  - extends the [value application.namespaces](https://github.com/argoproj/argo-helm/blob/3174f52ffcfe3bb0d2ad6118411eacbaf20b0c7d/charts/argo-cd/values.yaml#L276) with a "app-definition namespace" for this team (e.g. "team1-app-definitions" )
-  - creates this "app-definition namespace" for this team (e.g. "team1-app-definitions" )
-  - creates an argo project for this team (e.g. team1-project), references the "app-definition namespace" in the projects sourceNamespaces attribute, sets the destinations in the project to valid "workload namespaces", like "team1-*" and sets clusterResourceWhitelist to "kind: Namespace".
-  - creates some mutating kyverno-policies to create some [multi-tenancy policies](https://kyverno.io/policies/?policytypes=Multi-Tenancy) automatically for new namespaces

-  Then the dev-team can create new apps by their own in their "app-definition namespace" and set the sync option "CreateNamespace".
-As long as the namespace name matches the valid destinations in the argo project (team1-*) the namespace gets created and kyverno creates limit-ranges, quoatas, deny-all network-policies etc. es defined in the policies.
-  Additionally [Namespace Metadata](https://argo-cd.readthedocs.io/en/stable/user-guide/sync-options/#namespace-metadata) can be used to apply different kyverno policies based on some labels or annotations.

-  TODO: what about application-set in any namespace so dev-teams can create application-sets?

 - option 3: dev-team gets its own namespaced-scoped argocd instance. namespaced-scoped argocd instance can be configured by central cluster-scoped argocd via gitops. if this argocd instance should also manage some additional namespaces we need additional configs/roles/bindings which is probably best managed with argocd operator (or openshift gitops operator on openshift). dev-team can create their argo projects by themselves or use default project since it is limited by the scope of the namespace-scoped instance. pros: higher isolation between teams concerning configurations, auth backend, permissions, resources and scalability, cons: higher resource consumption, higher management overhead, higher deployment complexity.

 Example implementations:

 https://developers.redhat.com/articles/2022/04/13/manage-namespaces-multitenant-clusters-argo-cd-kustomize-and-helm